 If you are unsure about which income limits apply to your development, please contact the property manager.
 If you are unable to contact the property manager, please contact Leif Regvall at the City of San José Housing Department for assistance.

 The monthly rent levels corresponding to the HCD income limits are also posted on the HCD Income Limits table above using the standard formula of 30% of monthly income.
-Note that these rent calculations are for gross rents, including a reasonable utility allowance, which can be calculated using this file.
+Note that these rent calculations are for gross rents, including a reasonable utility allowance, which can be calculated using the Rent and Utility Matrix.
 Current utility schedules are issued by the Housing Authority of the County of Santa Clara.
 The utility allowance relevant to the project's specific amenities must be subtracted from the gross rent to create the net rent that can be charged to the tenant.

 TCAC occupancy standards